Work distribution and fluctuation theorem in AdS/CFT: Summary and discussions

 \section{Summary and discussions}

 By applying the AdS/CFT dictionary, we expressed the work distribution $p(W)$ defined on the boundary in terms of bulk quantities.
 For a cyclic protocol with a weak source, we explicitly computed $p(W)$ in the bulk and confirmed the theorem.
 Moreover, we found that $\braket{W}$ agrees with the BY energy obtained from the metric perturbation in the IVP, implying that $p(W)$ actually encodes gravitational dynamics.
-This suggests that the bulk dual of TC will be a fluctuation theorem for some aspects of gravitational dynamics.
+Not only that, the non-zero variance indicates that the bulk dynamics dual to the TPM admits fluctuations around the IVP trajectory.
+In other words, a controlled classical calculation of $p(W)$ on the auxiliary manifold $M$ necessarily accesses information beyond the deterministic evolution of the IVP, and the corresponding dynamics is constrained by the fluctuation theorem established holographically.

 While we have treated a single-trace deformation, the generalization to multi-trace deformations can be implemented as usual \cite{Aharony:2001pa, Witten:2001ua, Berkooz:2002ug, Sever:2002fk, Aharony:2005sh, Aharony:2006hz}.
 Although we chose a scalar primary operator in the example, the theorem should likewise be explicitly verified for operators with charge or spin.
 Also, the FT must hold even in the semiclassical regime and for higher orders in $\lambda$.